sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/2 - Undyne.md

 The knight thrust its spear out, pointing it outstretched toward Madeline.
 Adrenaline flooded the human's body, and she began to think about her best chance of escape.

-"*We have waited a thousand years for this moment!*"
+"*Do you understand?!
+We have waited a thousand years for this moment!*"

 The knight paused, and one of its hands went to its helmet, swiftly removing it in a grand gesture.
 And underneath...